 A cable tray is a unit, or set of units, with their fittings forming a rigid structure to support cables and assist in channeling them.

-The cable trays are composed of a thin metallic plate and electro-welded steel rods, the construction of which is based on the international standard IEC 61537.
-The standard specifies the requirements for cable tray systems, tests, and specifications.
+The cable trays are composed of a thin metallic plate and electro-welded steel rods.
+Their construction is based on the international standard IEC 61537, which specifies the requirements for cable tray systems, tests, and specifications.

-Cable trays, also called carrier trays, are mechanical support systems for cables.
-As trays provide a rigid structural system for cables, they are used to accommodate and safely transport all types of cables from one point to another in the project.
-The cables include power cables, armored cables, control and instrumentation cables, telecommunication, and fiber optic cables.
+Cable trays, or carrier trays, are mechanical support systems for cables.
+They provide a robust structural system and are used to accommodate and safely transport cables from one point to another in the project.
+Cables include power, armored, control, instrumentation, telecommunication, and fiber optic cables.

 Types of Cable Trays